ysabelfuentes/42school/README.md

 # 42school
-Repository of all my work during the program of 42 Malaga-Spain.
+Repository general of all my work, notes, links, installers and others during the program of 42 Malaga-Spain.